WHAT’S IN A NAME?

 - 2011 PATH/FV CT received their first Federal Grant: Family to Family Health Information Center

 The heart of PATH/FVCT is our Support Parent Training (known as Listener Training) and one to one matching services through which we provide one to one parent support with a trained veteran parent who has “been there” and understands what the family is going through.
 Parents are referred by social workers, doctors, Birth to Three Providers or other parents and can call our 1-800 Toll-free number.
 Once the call is received and the need determined, PATH/FVCT conducts research into our database to find the best match and the parent is called back and the matching process begins.
-As the State Affiliate Organization of Parent to Parent USA (P2P USA), PATH/FVCT follows their evidence based best practices which require that matching services are made within 24-48hrs and that the family is contacted if a match cannot be made within that time frame.
+As an Alliance Member of the National Parent to Parent USA (P2P USA), PATH/FVCT follows their evidence based best practices which require that matching services are made within 24-48hrs and that the family is contacted if a match cannot be made within that time frame.
 For more info on P2P USA please go to:

 Among the many services PATH/FVCT offers to families of children with special health care needs are: